 Bhutto said Musharraf's promise to quit the army soon was too vague: ''We need a firm date.''
-US Deputy Secretary of State John Negroponte, who last week warned against cutting aid to an ''indispensable'' ally, is due in Pakistan tomorrow or Saturday and is expected to meet Musharraf and to urge him to end the emergency, the US State Department said.
+US Deputy Secretary of State John Negroponte, who last week warned against cutting aid to an ''indispensable'' ally, is due in Pakistan late this week to urge Musharraf to end the emergency.
+The president has repeatedly defended it.

 He told Britain's Sky News he had considered resigning but now felt he was the man to lead Pakistan to democracy.
 Sky, the last foreign news channel available on cable in Pakistan, went off the air shortly after broadcasting that news.

-''We continue to call on him to lift the emergency immediately,'' a White House spokeswoman told reporters. ''We think that would be in the best interest of the Pakistanis.''
+''We continue to call on him to lift it (the emergency) immediately,'' a White House spokeswoman told reporters. ''We think that would be in the best interest of the Pakistanis.''
 Police have used batons and tear gas to break up small protests since the emergency was declared but there has been no major violence.

 Analysts say Bhutto's refusal to deal with Musharraf had isolated the president, though he retained the crucial backing of the army and the support of a disparate group of politicians expected to do badly in the polls.